bestwebsoft/sender-wordpress-plugin/readme.txt

 == Changelog ==

+= V0.6 - 06.06.2014 =
+* Budfix : Fixed the bug of saving settings.
+* Budfix : Fixed the error in database request.

 = V0.5 - 28.05.2014 =
 * Update : We updated all functionality for wordpress 3.9.1.
 * NEW : The Ukrainian language file is added to the plugin.